shrinathsrao/todosforsgp/README.md

 # todosforsgp

-Pre-requisites to run the code : Eclipse (Or any similar IDE), Java installed on the system, Cucumber Eclipse Plugin (Or any other similar plugin for other IDEs)
+Pre-requisites to run the code : Eclipse (Or any similar IDE), Selenium WebDriver, Java installed on the system, Cucumber Eclipse Plugin (Or any other similar plugin for other IDEs)

 How to run the code:
 1) Navigate to "\src\test\java\stepDefinitions" and find the file "TestRunner.java".
 This is your test runner file which will be used to run the test cases.